- B.S., Ph.D., University of California, Santa Barbara

 - M.S., University of California, Berkeley

 My expertise is in the etiology and epidemiology of parasitic and microbial diseases of commercially important fish and shellfish.
-Recently, I have been working on the epidemiology and pathology of microbial and protozoal infections in crustaceans (blue crabs, snow crabs, clawed and spiny lobsters), the etiology of diseases in molluscs (oysters, hydrothermal vent mussels and abalone), and the toxicity of a group of harmful algae known colloquially as Pfiesteria.
+Recently, I have been working on the epidemiology and pathology of microbial and protozoal infections in crustaceans, particularly blue crabs and American lobsters.
+I've also worked on the etiology of diseases in molluscs, aspects of fish pathogens, and the lack of toxicity in Pfiesteria.
 Visit my personal website for an up-to-date list of my publications.

 Courses Taught / Teaching